pooji-glitch/The-AI-Engineer-Challenge/README.md

 4. **Open your browser**
    - Go to `http://localhost:3000`
    - Enter your OpenAI API key
-   - Upload a PDF and start chatting! 🎉
+   - Upload financial documents and start analyzing! 📊

 ## 🌐 Deploy to Vercel